Three low-mass companions around aged stars discovered by TESS: Discussion

 \subsection{Tidal effects}

 Tidal effects are important in the evolution of close binary systems.
 There are several tidal effects to consider for binary systems with a relatively high mass ratio like the three cases here: tidal circularization, orbital decay, and spin-orbit synchronization.
-We discuss each effect below.
+We discuss tidal circularization in Section \ref{subsubsect:circularization}.
+In Section \ref{subsubsect:Spin-orbit_synchronization}, we discuss spin-orbit synchronization as well as the fast rotation of TOI-1608 and TOI-2521.
+Finally, we discuss the orbital decay in Section \ref{subsubsect:orbital_decay}